-- ❖ Parental Service Contracts parents agree to volunteer with their child's teacher and/or be involved in other ways in school activities. - Educational Excellence School Advisory Council (EESAC)- This group will consist of school personnel, parents, students, local business, and community members.
-Members will be able to address and vote on pertinent school matters on a regular basis and assist in maintaining and carrying out the vision of the school. - Quarterly Parent/Teacher Conferences hosted in the evenings at the School where parents can discuss topics that affect their children's educational progress. - Open houses, Career Fairs, Family Day events held to recruit new students, maintain communication and involvement between the School and the surrounding community. - School Website, Newsletters, and Event Calendar updated regularly to disseminate information and maintain open lines of communication in the community. - ❖ PTSA Parent Teacher Student Association coordinates extra-curricular events involving the community. - Community Service Projects students, faculty and parents will participate in activities to help, give back to, and connect with, the community.
+- Parental Service Contracts parents agree to volunteer with their child's teacher and/or be involved in other ways in school activities. - Educational Excellence School Advisory Council (EESAC)- This group will consist of school personnel, parents, students, local business, and community members.
+Members will be able to address and vote on pertinent school matters on a regular basis. - Quarterly Parent/Teacher Conferences hosted in the evenings at the School where parents can discuss topics that affect their children's educational progress. - Open houses, Career Fairs, Family Day events held to recruit new students, maintain communication and involvement between the School and the surrounding community. - School Website, Newsletters, and Event Calendar updated regularly to disseminate information and maintain open lines of communication in the community. - PTSA Parent Teacher Student Association coordinates extra-curricular events involving the community. - Community Service Projects students, faculty and parents will participate in activities to help, give back to, and connect with, the community.

 Parent Workshops on education-related topics, such as decision-making regarding school performance and student assessment needs will be offered.
-Parent/Teacher Conferences and the electronic grade book, will also encourage parents to be fully involved in the School's operations and will promote parental partnerships in the educational process.
+Parent/Teacher Conferences and the electronic gradebook, will also encourage parents to be fully involved in the School's operations and will promote parental partnerships in the educational process.
 Volunteer opportunities to complete parent participation hours (communicated through newsletters, schoolnotes.com, the School website, email and calls home) will be plentiful and yearlong.
 Some of these will include activities such as chaperoning field trips, assisting with class and community service projects, helping in the library, participating in Career Week and Family Day, and assisting with the School store.

-IV.
+III.
 BUSINESS PLAN